Get CactusVPN for $2.7/mo!

 L2TP, on the other hand, is available on many other platforms, and it’s also built-in in most of them.
 So, setting up the VPN protocol is also easier.

-Still, if you’d like to learn more about Wireguard, here’s a link to its website.
+Still, if you’d like to learn more about Wireguard, follow this link.

 Like L2TP, SoftEther can also use a 256-bit encryption key and an encryption cipher as strong as AES.
 But SoftEther goes the extra mile – it’s also open-source, it uses SSL 3.0, and it’s also very stable.
 In fact, SoftEther is often considered a good alternative to OpenVPN.